VHDL/PoC/docs/PoC/mem/ddr3/ddr3_mem2mig_adapter_Series7.rst

 ddr3_mem2mig_adapter_Series7
 ############################

+Adapter between PoC's "mem" interface and the application interface ("app") of the Xilinx MIG IP core for 7-Series	FPGAs.

 Simplifies the application interface ("app") of the Xilinx MIG IP core.
 The "mem" interface provides single-cycle fully pipelined read/write access to the memory.
 All accesses are word-aligned.
 Always all bytes of a word are